abacf/k3s-ansible/roles/k3s_prepare/README.md

 # k3s prepare role

 This role prepares the host for k3s installation.
 It checks if k3s is already installed and if it is, it will not install it again.
-It also checks if the host is a server or an agent and fetches the correct k3s installation script.
+It also checks if the host is a server or an agent and fetches the k3s installation script.

 ## Variables